Press Corps

 • Develop compelling social media posts to accompany their stories and mirror the ever-growing relevance of effective digital content in rallying the public.

 Caroline Woodward is a member of the Class of 2027 in the College of Arts and Sciences, majoring in English and government, and minoring in journalism.
-She has been involved in Model United Nations since high school, and has been staffing NAIMUN since her freshman year of college.
-She has served as Executive Editor of Press Corps during NAIMUN LXI and Editor-in-Chief of Press Corps for NAIMUN LXII (can you tell she loves Press Corps?).
-Outside of MUN, Caroline is a member of Kappa Alpha Theta, Georgetown Theatre’s resident dramaturg, and is a senior editor for the film and media section of Georgetown’s newspaper, the Hoya.
+She has been involved in Model United Nations since high school, and has staffed NAIMUN since her freshman year of college.
+She served as Executive Editor of Press Corps during NAIMUN LXI and Editor-in-Chief for NAIMUN LXII and LXIII (can you tell she loves Press Corps?).
+Outside of MUN, Caroline serves as Vice President of Education for Kappa Alpha Theta and is a senior editor of Georgetown’s newspaper of record, The Hoya.
 She is a self-identified “film bro,” a queso connoisseur, and a huge fan of napping.
 She was born in Charleston, SC, raised in Hershey, PA, but calls Atlanta, GA, home.
 Above all else, Caroline is super excited to make this year’s Press Corps one for the books (or papers)!